 This usually manifests in at least one of four ways:

 - Forgetfulness: The victim fails to remember important information or even basic common sense.
-Usually it is some sort of seemingly innocuous, but ultimately very crucial detail that slips their mind.
+Usually, it is some sort of seemingly innocuous, but ultimately very crucial detail that slips their mind.
 Things they would have very little trouble recalling if they were more alert.

-- Confused Logic: They may have all the pieces of information to work with, but their train of thought takes a detour (or several) causing a disorganized approach at logic.
+- Confused Logic: They may have all the pieces of information to work with, but their train of thought takes a detour (or several) causing a disorganized approach to logic.
 May result in Skewed Priorities or even Insane Troll Logic.

 - Too Tired to Think: The victim literally does not have enough energy to spare to even try to think straight.
 They may not pay attention to important details because of this.